 To know any element is to know its qualities.
-Earth is cool, stable, heavy, dry, rough, gross, dense, dull, clear and hard.
+Earth is cool, stable, heavy, dry, rough, gross, dense, dull, clear, and hard.
 The earth element is the antidote to symptoms that have the opposite qualities in the body.
-It is important to take in the qualities of earth when you are feeling too warm, ungrounded, chaotic, emaciated, fluidic, lacking in self-esteem, feeling insignificant, irritable with a sharp tongue, vulnerable or if you can not withstand stress.
+It is important to take in the qualities of earth when you are feeling too warm, ungrounded, chaotic, emaciated, fluidic, lacking in self-esteem, feeling insignificant, irritable with a sharp tongue, vulnerable, or can’t withstand stress.

 Earth enters the body through the foods we consume.
 While the earth element provides the structure of all food, is found in the largest amounts in grains, nuts, legumes and meats.
-It is found in moderate amounts in dairy products and in small amounts in fruits, vegetables and spices.
-When an excess of the earth element is taken into the body, as occurs with over-eating, the tissues of the body are provided with an excess of raw material for building new tissues.
-Existing structures become larger where an increase in size is possible and thicker / denser where the potential for longitudinal growth is limited.
-Excesses of earth that exceed the bodies’ capacity to convert it into other structures are stored in the body as a part of the medas dhatu (fat).
-An examination of a patient with large amounts of the earth element in the body reveals thick skin, strong finger nails, large muscles and coarse, dense hair.
+It is found in moderate amounts in dairy products and in small amounts in fruits, vegetables, and spices.
+When an excess of the earth element is taken into the body, as occurs with overeating, the tissues of the body are provided with an excess of raw material for building new tissues.
+Existing structures become larger where an increase in size is possible, and they become both thicker and denser where the potential for longitudinal growth is limited.
+Excesses of earth that exceed the body’s capacity to convert it into other structures are stored in the body as a part of the medas dhatu (fat).
+An examination of a patient with large amounts of the earth element in the body reveals thick skin, strong finger nails, large muscles, and coarse, dense hair.

 In the cycle of life and death, earth represents the gestational period inside the womb where the basic structure of the body is formed.
 During this time, proper maternal nutrition providing the necessary earth element is essential for proper growth and development.
 A lack of earth element at this time can permanently cripple a child.
 The earth element continues to play an important role in the development of the child until growth is complete.